blackflux/object-rewrite/README.md

 ### retainEmptyParents

 Default `true`<br>
 When `false`, empty "parents" are only retained when exactly matched by `retain` array entry.
-When `true` empty parents are also retained if they are _part of_ a needle in the `retain` array.
+When `true` empty parents are also retained if a `retain` array entry partially matches them (i.e. targets a "child").

 ## Deficiencies